-ERCOT Drought Risk Analysis: August 2017
+ERCOT Drought Risk Analysis: August 2018

 The map below shows the current reservoir storage available in the primary reservoirs from which generating resources in the ERCOT region withdraw water.
-Each dot on the map corresponds to a generating site, sized according to the amount of power (MWh) provided to the grid annually in 2016, and colored according to the amount of storage currently available in the reservoir.
+Each dot on the map corresponds to a generating site, sized according to the amount of power (MWh) provided to the grid annually in 2017, and colored according to the amount of storage currently available in the reservoir.
+Currently, 9% (6.5 GW) of thermal generation in ERCOT use groundwater aguifers as their water source.
+These aguifers are not highlighted in the map below but are included in the drought risk prediction model.